digital-asset/docs.daml.com/docs/2.10.0/docs/canton/usermanual/packagemanagement.rst

 As mentioned above, a participant can start accepting transactions that reference packages in a DAR after it has been uploaded and vetted.

-First, upload a DAR and create a contract referencing a template from the main package of the DAR:
+Vetting happens automatically when you upload a DAR, although it can be disabled by a request flag.

 .. snippet:: package_dar_vetting
-    .. success:: val darHash = participant1.dars.upload("dars/CantonExamples.dar")
+    .. success:: val darHash = participant1.dars.upload("dars/CantonExamples.dar", vetAllPackages = false)

+The packages contained in a DAR can also be vetted explicitly when the DAR upload operation was performed without vetting

+.. snippet:: package_dar_vetting
+    .. success:: participant1.dars.vetting.enable(darHash)

+After uploading and vetting, you can create a contract referencing a template from the main package of the DAR:

+.. snippet:: package_dar_vetting
     .. success:: val mainPackageId = participant1.packages.find("Iou").head.packageId
     .. success:: participant1.domains.connect_local(mydomain)
     .. success(output=0):: val createIouCmd = ledger_api_utils.create(mainPackageId,"Iou","Iou",Map("payer" -> participant1.adminParty,"owner" -> participant1.adminParty,"amount" -> Map("value" -> 100.0, "currency" -> "EUR"),"viewers" -> List()))